Greetings from St. Edward's University and Austin!

 A. The earlier, the better.
 Financial aid is limited and awarded on a first-come, first-served basis.
 Your student should submit the FAFSA as soon as possible after Oct.
 1 of his or her senior year.
 Be sure to include each school’s federal code in the school release section, (for example, our code is 003621), and record the confirmation number you’ll get when you file your FAFSA.

 A. Yes, and they vary.
 So check with each school for their exact admission and FAFSA deadlines.
-At St. Edward’s, Feb.
-1 is the priority deadline for admission and for filing your FAFSA.
+At St. Edward’s, January 15 is the priority deadline for entering freshman admission and for filing your FAFSA.
 Meeting these deadlines ensures you’ll receive our best possible financial aid package.
 Once your student has been accepted to a college and the school has received your FAFSA, they’ll send your student a financial aid award letter that details the aid he or she is eligible to receive.

 A. This is an important question to ask each school.
 At St. Edward’s, your student can normally receive a similar aid package for three additional years.
 However, your student must file a new FAFSA each year and meet certain academic requirements to continue receiving funding.